Common preperiodic points for quadratic polynomials: Introduction

-This general strategy of proof was introduced in our earlier work \cite{DKY:UMM}, and the reader will recognize the similarities between Theorems \ref{uniformbound}, \ref{pairingbound}, and \ref{boundingN} here and Theorems 1.4, 1.5, and 1.6 of \cite{DKY:UMM}.
-However, there are significant technical differences between these proofs.
-Most notably, in the setting of \cite{DKY:UMM}, the energy integrals at non-archimedean places could be computed explicitly; here, we can only obtain estimates.
-For the computations at the archimedean places, the local heights (escape rates) are not smooth, and the shrinking H\"older exponents (as $c\to \infty$) leads to the loss of uniformity in rates of convergence in the equidistribution theorems.
-We make use of classical complex dynamical methods in this article, such as the Koebe 1/4 theorem and similar distortion statements; by contrast, in \cite{DKY:UMM}, we obtained the archimedean estimates through the use of degeneration theory and comparison to a limiting non-archimedean dynamical system associated to a function field, as carried out in \cite{Favre:degenerations} and \cite{DF:degenerations, DF:degenerations2}.
-The degeneration theory could be used here as well, at the expense of the effective bounds.
+This general strategy of proof was introduced in our earlier work \cite{DKY:UMM}, and the reader will recognize the similarities between the statements of Theorems \ref{uniformbound}, \ref{pairingbound}, and \ref{boundingN} here and Theorems 1.6, 1.7, and 1.8 of \cite{DKY:UMM}.
+However, there are significant technical differences between the proofs, and, perhaps more importantly, the proof strategy in this article is effective; we explain how to obtain a value for $B$ in Theorem \ref{preperbound}.
+Regarding the technical aspects of the proofs, in the setting of \cite{DKY:UMM}, the energy integrals at non-archimedean places could be computed explicitly; here, we can only obtain estimates.
+For the computations at the archimedean places, the local heights (escape rates of the polynomials) are not smooth for the polynomials considered here, and the shrinking H\"older exponents (as $c\to \infty$) leads to the loss of uniformity in rates of convergence in the equidistribution theorems.
+We make use of classical complex dynamical methods in this article such as the Koebe 1/4-theorem; by contrast, in \cite{DKY:UMM}, we obtained the archimedean estimates through the use of degeneration theory and comparison to a limiting non-archimedean dynamical system associated to a function field, as carried out in \cite{Favre:degenerations} and \cite{DF:degenerations, DF:degenerations2}.
+The degeneration theory might be used here as well, but at the expense of losing the effective bounds.